 To be able to select annotations in the network canvas Toggle Annotation Selection must be enabled.
-Toggle the button_annotation_selection.png button at the bottom of the network view to enable/disable annotation selection mode.
+Toggle the button at the bottom of the network view to enable/disable annotation selection mode.

-When an annotation is selected it is surrounded by a yellow selection rectangle and 8 resize handles are visible.
+When an annotation is selected, 8 resize handles are visible.
 The annotation can be moved by clicking on it with the mouse and dragging.
 The annotation can be resized by clicking and dragging one of the handles.